InternLM/agentlego/docs/en/get_started.md

 conda create -n agentlego python=3.10
 ```

-And install PyTorch packages according to the [official guide](https://pytorch.org/get-started/locally/#start-locally).
+And install PyTorch packages (torch, torchvision and torchaudio) according to the [official guide](https://pytorch.org/get-started/locally/#start-locally).

 2. Install AgentLego and some common dependencies.